glowinthedark/acw/docs/acw57.md

 their hat is mentoring and coaching.

 Main Entry: educe

 Pronunciation: i-'düs also -'dyüs

 Function: transitive verb

 Inflected Form(s): educed; educ·ing

 Etymology: Latin educere to draw out, from e- + ducere to lead — more at TOW

 Date: 1603

 1 : to bring out (as something latent)

 2 : DEDUCE
 - educ·ible /-'dü-s&-b&l also -'dyü-/ adjective
 - educ·tion /-'d&k-sh&n/ noun

 synonyms EDUCE, EVOKE, ELICIT, EXTRACT, EXTORT mean to draw out something hidden, latent, or reserved.
-EDUCE implies the bringing out of something potential or latent <educed order out of chaos>.
-EVOKE implies a strong stimulus that arouses an emotion or an interest or recalls an image or memory <a song that evokes warm memories>.
-ELICIT usually implies some effort or skill in drawing forth a response
-<careful questioning elicited the truth>.
-EXTRACT implies the use of
-force or pressure in obtaining answers or information <extracted a confession from him>.
-EXTORT suggests a wringing or wresting from one who resists strongly <extorted their cooperation by threatening to inform>.
+EDUCE implies the bringing out of something potential or latent "educed order out of chaos".
+EVOKE implies a strong stimulus that arouses an emotion or an interest or recalls an image or memory "a song that evokes warm memories".
+ELICIT usually implies some effort or skill in drawing forth a response "careful questioning elicited the truth".
+EXTRACT implies the use of force or pressure in obtaining answers or information "extracted a confession from him".
+EXTORT suggests a wringing or wresting from one who resists strongly "extorted their cooperation by threatening to inform".